 A water leak can be a small thing, at least at first.
 However, a leak left unattended can lead to water damage.

 Water damage is a serious issue for any homeowner and can lead to costly repairs if not addressed quickly.
 Finding the source of the leak is essential to take corrective measures and minimize further damage.
-It's important that homeowners know how to find a water leak, assess the damage, identify its source, and repair it correctly.
+Homeowners must know how to find a water leak, assess the damage, identify its source, and repair it correctly.

 This blog post will provide helpful information on finding a water leak in your home so you can avoid any potential issues before they become too severe.